 At Ever Thine Home our hope is to not only elevate Easter but to call us as women who desire to make our homes His embassy to mark other anniversaries on the Christian calendar with our families and friends.
-Pentecost was one of the three feasts where the Israelites were commanded to gather together, so this Sunday as you gather for church and lunch or dinner, here are four ideas for how to mark this important occasion with your family.
+Pentecost was one of the three feasts where the Israelites were commanded to gather together, so this Sunday as you gather, here are four ideas for how to mark this important occasion with your family.

-We hope that adding even one of these ideas to your Sunday this week will both help you appreciate the wonder of God actually residing within each of us who believe in Him and help you give your children a beginning level of understanding of this vital truth.
+We hope that adding even one of these ideas to your Sunday afternoon will both help you appreciate the wonder of God actually residing within each of us who believe in Him and help you give your children a beginning level of understanding of this vital truth.

 May you enjoy Pentecost Sunday as you celebrate the miracle of God’s continual presence with us.

 3 thoughts on “Ideas for Celebrating Pentecost”

 Yes ma’am, Every Sunday, we host a small group in our home.
 I will ask Andy if we can add in to our normal study time these great ideas to celebrate Pentecost.
 Mrs. Barbara, keep these ideas a-comin’…You are lighting up a fire in the next generation..& if u ever lead a trip to Israel, you better know I’m all in!
 Please invite Andy & me.
 Not kidding!

 Very well written.
 Thank you.
 Shared on Facebook.